alexamayw/gillian/readme.md

 ## Changelog

+### 1.0.91

+* header.php - Fix issue with optional menus where menu toggle button wasn't working when a user didn't have a Social menu defined.

 ### 1.0.9

 * footer.php - Add link to privacy policy page in footer, when a privacy policy page has been set